Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: Hyperplanes containing a given point which best fit the data in . Restricted PCA

 where it is supposed that $\lambda_1$ and $\lambda_2$ are functions of $x_P$ and $y_P$ obtained from \eqref{eq:kvadratna}.
 The pair $(\tilde{\mathbf{n}}_{(1)}, \tilde{\mathbf{n}}_{(2)})$ from \eqref{eq:n1n2} is the solution of the Restricted PCA at the point $P$.

 One finally gets the equations of the line that is the best fit:

 The equations of the line that is the worst fit is obtained analogously:

 \end{exm} \begin{exm} Two types of cells in a fraction of the spleens, see \cite{Full}, \cite{Full0}, \cite{CD}, \cite{CDE}.
 The data in this example are the numbers of two types of cells in a specified fraction of the spleens of fetal mice.
 They are displayed in Table \ref{tab:cells}.
 On the basis of sampling, it is reasonable to assume the original counts to be Poisson random variables, as explained in \cite{CD}.
 Therefore, the square roots of the counts are given in the last two columns of the table and they have, approximately, constant variance equal to $T^{-1}=1/4$.
-The postulated model is

-where $(Y_t, X_t) = (y_t, x_t) + (e_t, u_t)$.
+The postulated model is $y_t = \beta_0 + \beta_1x_t,$ where $(Y_t, X_t) = (y_t, x_t) + (e_t, u_t)$.
 Here $Y_t$ is the square root of the number of cells forming rosettes for the $t$-th individual, and $X_t$ is the square root of the number of nucleated cells for the $t$-th individual.
-On the basis of the sampling, the the pair of errors $(e_t, u_t)$ have a covariance matrix that is, approximately, $\Sigma= T^{-1}E=\diag(0.25,0.25)$, with $T=4$.
+On the basis of the sampling, the pair of errors $(e_t, u_t)$ have a covariance matrix that is, approximately, $\Sigma= T^{-1}E=\diag(0.25,0.25)$, with $T=4$.
 The square roots of the counts cannot be exactly normally distributed, but we assume the distribution is close enough to normal to permit the use of the formulas based on normality.
 Thus, here we assume $\eta=1$.